jjegg01/sir_ddft/README.md

 -----------------
 Examples of the usage of this library and its bindings can be found in the `examples` subfolder of the corresponding crate.

-For ease of use we also include a web-based demonstration at [TODO](todo) which is suitable for small scale / low resolution simulations.
-For more advanced usage, we recommend using the Rust or Python API.
+For ease of use we also include a [web-based demonstration](https://jjegg01.github.io/sir_ddft/demo/) which is suitable for small scale / low resolution simulations.
+For more advanced usage, we recommend using the [Rust](https://docs.rs/sir_ddft/) or [Python API](https://jjegg01.github.io/sir_ddft/pydoc/).

 License
 -------